Hospital Saint Bois Murals: Controversy

 When the murals were inaugurated, there were many people who opposed the messages and imagery of the murals, and some newspapers of the time expressed concern that they could have a negative effect on patients.
-There were also concerns that the Taller Torres Garcia group should not have been chosen for this project.
+There were also concerns that the Taller Torres García group should not have been chosen for this project.
 There were also voices in favor and who supported the creation of the murals.

 Transferal

 In 1970, the murals were removed from the walls of the hospital and placed on racks to be displayed in different places.
 In 1978, a fire at the Museum of Modern Art in Rio de Janeiro severely damaged some of the art pieces and completely destroyed others.

 In 1997 ANTEL, the government-owned telecommunications entity of Uruguay, signed a contract with the Ministry of Education and Culture so that the former would be in charge of the custody and care of some parts of the murals that remained in the Saint Bois Hospital and those that were recovered after the fire.
 This management was thanks to the initiative of the Friends of Cultural Heritage Foundation.
 In 1997, most of the pieces were moved to the ANTEL Communications Tower where they were displayed on several floors of the building.
 The agreement was for them to be exhibited at the tower for 50 years.

 The only mural that remains as a reminder of this monumental work in the Saint Bois Hospital is Ciudad by Alceu Ribeiro.